 I then remembered reading about yelling at bears trying to scare them away.
 I started to yell and the yelling had an opposite effect on the movement.
 It sped up and came at me faster.

 This big black thing ran like no dog I had ever seen and I was certain it was a bear.
 It lumbered and really looked wider across the chest.
 I had my Swiss army knife out and was ready to be eaten.

 It broke through the weeds and out into the open.
 Its head was huge and it was all black.
 Then I caught a glimpse of a skinny medium length tail.
 No bear has a tail like that.
 I was relieved.
 I had a run in with a Rottweiler once on stream and it was really tense for a while.
 This thing was another half size bigger.

 I pride myself in reading a dog's body language and this one seemed like it might be friendly.
 It ran up to me at full speed and slowed clumsily as it got close to me.
+It came right out in the water with me.
 This all black 150-170 pound dog looked like a black lab and mastiff cross.

 It demanded to be petted and rubbed on me so hard it nearly knocked me over.
 It jumped up on me and put its paws on my shoulders.
 I petted it for a while and then walked back to the vehicle.
 The dog stayed out there exploring.